Vitamin C and Collagen: What’s the Connection?Reading Time: 5 minutes

 - It is thought to aid in the repairing of the stomach and intestines as type I and type III collagen are the “raw materials” for pretty much all connective tissues in the GI tract.

-Research has also linked higher levels of collagen with help with Irritable Bowel Syndrome (IBS), stomach ulcers, and healing Leaky Gut Syndrome.
+Research has also linked higher levels of collagen with helping Irritable Bowel Syndrome (IBS), stomach ulcers, and healing Leaky Gut Syndrome.
 A study conducted by University Hospital Heraklion in Greece found that patients who had lower serum collagen levels had a higher incidence of IBS than those who had a level more in the normal range .

 While there have been no major studies yet as to the direct connection between collagen levels and Leaky Gut, it would make sense that boosting your collagen levels through increasing vitamin C, taking collagen supplements, or both would help “seal” the gut.
 After all, the “villi” in the gut (tiny microscopic folds in the intestinal wall) are made of collagen.
 Leaky Gut has long been connected with many disease conditions, especially autoimmune disorders .